Chatusadom: History and subsequent amendments

-The position of Samuha Kalahom had grown powerful by the mid-Ayutthaya period as he controlled military forces.
+The position of Samuhakalahom had grown powerful by the mid-Ayutthaya period as he controlled military forces.
 Okya Kalahom Suriyawongse the Samuha Kalahom usurped the throne and ascended as King Prasat Thong in 1629.
 The power imbalance and potential threat from some ministers led the kings to reconsider and amend the Chatusadom bureaucracy.
 King Prasat Thong transferred the Cavalry and Elephant Regiments from Samuha Kalahom to Samuha Nayok.
-Some kings preferred not to appoint Samuha Nayok or Samuha Kalahom to avoid creating powerful nobles, most notably King Narai, who instead assigned the duties and responsibilities of the two prime ministers to his ministers without officially investing them with titles and honors.
+Some kings preferred not to appoint Samuhanayok or Samuhakalahom to avoid creating powerful nobles, most notably King Narai, who instead assigned the duties and responsibilities of the two prime ministers to his ministers without officially investing them with titles and honors.

 The greatest reform of Chatusadom came during the reign of King Phetracha.
 King Phetracha, who faced rebellions in Nakhon Ratchasima and Nakhon Si Thammarat that took nearly three years to quell, sought to reduce the power of regional governors.
 He expanded the authority of Chatusadom to the regional level and redefined the two prime ministers.
 The Samuha Nayok became the Prime Minister of Northern Siam in both Civil and Military affairs while the Samuha Kalahom became the Prime Minister of Southern Siam.
 The division between the two prime ministers went from "functional" to "regional".
-King Phetracha also assigned the coastal port cities to the Kromma Tha.
+King Phetracha also assigned the coastal port cities to the Krommatha.
 Siam was then divided among the three ministers and the city governors were to report to the minister of their respective regions.
 The Minister of Trade or "Phraklang" also grown exceptionally powerful due to participation in foreign trades.
-By the eighteenth century in the Late Ayutthaya, three most powerful ministers of Siam were the Samuha Nayok, the Samuha Kalahom and Phraklang the Minister of Trade.
+By the eighteenth century in the Late Ayutthaya, three most powerful ministers of Siam were the Samuhanayok, the Samuhakalahom and Phraklang the Minister of Trade.